 Final transfer evaluations will be based on specific program requirements current at the time of a student’s first enrollment and will not necessarily apply to another curriculum if the student changes majors.
 Changing majors may require reevaluation of prior transfer credit.

 Coursework taken from accredited institutions and in which a grade of C or higher was earned is generally transferable.
 Courses taken pass/fail are not transferable unless a grade of C or better can be documented.

-Transfer Credit Policy for Spring 2020.
-For credits earned during Spring 2020, TU will accept Pass/Fail transfer of credit without the constraint that it be equivalent to at least a grade of C. In addition, for Spring 2020, Pass/Fail credits will be accepted in all cases in which TU would normally accept a grade of C or higher, including minors and majors, with the exception of accreditation and licensure restrictions.
+Transfer Credit Policy for Spring 2020-Spring 2021.
+Due to the global pandemic for credits earned during Spring 2020, Summer 2020, Fall 2020, and Spring 2021, TU will accept Pass/Fail transfer of credit without the constraint that it be equivalent to at least a grade of C. In addition, for Spring 2020, Summer 2020, Fall 2020, and Spring 2021, Pass/Fail credits will be accepted in all cases in which TU would normally accept a grade of C or higher, including minors and majors, with the exception of accreditation and licensure restrictions.

 Transfer credit will be granted only for courses offered during a regular semester with a minimum three week term, and consistent with applicable academic standards of The University of Tulsa and its academic programs.

 - Courses below college level (e.g. Developmental English, Math and Reading courses; ESL courses)